Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Use electronic bill paying to avoid bill theft from your mailbox.

-Check your credit report at least once a year to look for unfamiliar credit lines.
-If you see accounts you don’t recognize, take the actions we suggest in
+Check your credit report frequently to look for unfamiliar credit lines.
+If you see accounts you don’t recognize, take the actions I suggest in

 Chapter 21